h8tur/h8tur-site/README.md

 - Dive deeper into responsive web design
 - Learn JavaScript for more interactive elements
 - Explore frameworks and libraries like Bootstrap

-*Any criticism you can hit my twitter in my site bio but other than that I appreciate your time if you took the interest to read this.*